Pediatric Dentistry: FAQ

 What should I do if my child has a toothache?

-First, rinse the irritated area with warm salt water and place a cold compress on the face if it is swollen.
+First, rinse the irritated area with warm salt water and place a cold compress on their face if it is swollen.
 Give the child acetaminophen for any pain, rather than placing aspirin on the teeth or gums.
-Finally, see a dentist as soon as possible.
+Finally, contact our office as soon as possible.

 How can I prevent decay caused by nursing?